 See Blue Grotto in Capri on the map of Italy!

 - Rosella Lorenzi, Roman statues found in Blue Grotto cave, Discovery News, September 28, 2009.
-Accessed in 9th July 2012
+Accessed on July 9, 2012

 - August Kopisch, Entdeckung der Blauen Grotte auf der Insel Capri.
-Accessed in 9th July 2012
+Accessed on July 9, 2012

 Italy is one of the most popular destinations in world due to its unsurpassed cultural heritage - this country has got some of the finest monuments of architecture and art in world.